South Sudan says military chief has died during Egypt visit

-South Sudan says its military chief has died during a visit to Egypt.
+South Sudan says its military chief has died during a visit to Egypt and after a "short illness."

 The death comes ahead of a new round of peace talks expected in May as a regional bloc seeks an end to the country's five-year civil war.